-Open to swimmers 12 years old and under
+Recommended for swimmers 12 years old and under.
 Must be able to:

-- Swim 100m freestyle, backstroke and breaststroke with correct technique and turns. - Swim 200m Freestyle without stopping. - Commit to attend a minimum of 2 of the 3 available weekly training sessions.
+- Swim 100m freestyle, backstroke and breaststroke with correct technique and turns. - Swim 200m Freestyle without stopping. - Compete at local meets. - Commit to attending a minimum of 2 of the 3 available weekly training sessions.